arnie-robot/Spine/readme.md

 ### Thread

 Provides thread pooling, input and output pools, thread signalling messengers in order to coordinate a set of threads to do whatever you want

+## Dependencies

+Spine depends on the [Numpy library](http://numpy.scipy.org/) for matrix multiplication so make sure this is installed before execution.